"Consider a scenario where mother

 Over the last ten years I have seen many different examples of

 how emotionally dishonest family dynamics impact children.
-Ranging from the
+Ranging from

-emotional process and stopped her crying, to the nine-year old boy who looked
+her mother's emotional process and stopped her crying, to the nine-year

-me in the eye and said "How am I supposed to start talking about feelings
+old boy who looked me in the eye and said "How am I supposed to start talking

-when I haven't my whole life."
+about feelings when I haven't my whole life."

 Then there is the little boy who by four-years old had been going

 to twelve-step meetings with his mother for two years.
-At a CoDA meeting one
+At a CoDA meeting

-was sharing and crying.
-He didn't even bother to look up when his mother
+mother was sharing and crying.
+He didn't even bother to look up when his

-healthier boundaries than most adults - because his mother was in recovery
+had healthier boundaries than most adults - because his mother was in recovery

 working on getting healthier herself.
-The best thing that we can do for any
+The best thing that we can do for

-of our loved ones is to focus on our own healing.
+any of our loved ones is to focus on our own healing.

 And one of the cornerstones of healing is to forgive ourselves